 Jumps will be identified by a specific code.
-This code will identify the basic jump group and additional difficulty components that make up the difficulty formula.
+This code will identify the basic jump group and additional modifiers that make up the difficulty formula.

-The difficulty of the upright maneuver will be established in accordance with the Difficulty table, using a 'Base DD', enhanced by the values established for the jump components.
-The table of jump codes and Degree of Difficulty values is maintained and published on the FIS web site.
+The difficulty of the upright manoeuvre will be established in accordance with the Difficulty table, using a 'Base DD', enhanced by the values established for the jump components.